-On the surface, the credit card transaction process seems simple: Customers swipe, dip, or tap their cards, and before they know it, the transaction is complete.
-Behind every swipe, however, there is much more than meets the eye.
+Credit card processing is so commonplace, it’s easy to take for granted.
+We daily swipe, tap, or insert our cards in various credit card terminals or POS systems, rarely giving it a second thought.
+Behind every swipe, however, there is much more than meets the eye, and being an everyday occurrence is exactly why it matters to understand.
 Inserting the card and signing the receipt are only the first and final steps of an intricate procedure.
 And the whole process, though it happens in the blink of an eye, involves multiple stages and entities working together behind the scenes.

 So, who are the key players working during those few seconds?